 This course teaches students how to write and produce stories for radio and television newscasts.
-Students acquire advanced skills in interviewing, attributing sources, avoiding defamatory statements, and using images to tell stories.
-Special attention is paid to writing "for the ear" and adopting a writing style that is both concise and accurate.
+Students acquire advanced skills in interviewing, live reporting, newswriting, and using natural sound and video to tell stories.
+Special attention is paid to writing "for the ear" and adopting a crisp writing style that reports information accurately and engages the audience.
+The course also introduces students to podcasts, citizen journalism, and online formats that expand our traditional understanding of broadcast journalism.

-CM 332/333/334 Special Topics in Communication and Media Studies I, II, III (3 credits)
+CM332/333/334 Special Topics in Communication and Media Studies I, II, III (3 credits)